alsalafiyyah/alsalafiyyah.github.io/_posts/walabara/2020-07-27-ruling-on-eating-foods-prepared-for-neyruz-feast.md

 layout: post
 title: "Ruling on eating foods prepared for Neyruz feast after it"
 publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Al-Da'imah of KSA no. 18412-1"
+source: "Fatawa Al-Lajnah Al-Da'imah of KSA, Fatwa no. 18412, Question1"
-category: [walabara]
+category: [fatwas, walabara]
-hijri: Dhul-Hijjah 6, 1441 AH
+hijri: Dhul-Hijjah 6, 1441
+locale: en
 lang: en
 note: true
-uid: ruling-on-eating-foods-prepared-for-neyruz-feast
-excerpt: "It is not permissible for a Muslim to observe any of the rituals of disbelief and Shirk (associating others with Allah in His Divinity or worship), including the religious occasions such as festivals and others."
+excerpt: "It is not permissible for a Muslim to observe any of the rituals of disbelief and Shirk, including the religious occasions such as festivals and others."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz Ibn Baz